 Goodwill, which represents the excess of purchase price over fair value of net assets acquired, amounted to \$1.8 million as of December 31, 2002 and 2001.
 The Company adopted SFAS No. 142, Goodwill and Other Intangible Assets (SFAS 142), effective January 1, 2002.
 SFAS 142 required that goodwill be recorded at the reporting unit level.
 Reporting units are defined as an operating segment or one level below.
 SFAS 142 prohibits the amortization of goodwill but requires that it be tested for impairment at least annually, or earlier if events have occurred that might indicate impairment.
 The Company ceased amortization of goodwill as of January 1, 2002.
 The Company's impairment test is performed in two phases The first step involves comparing the fair vale of the reporting unit with its carrying amount, including goodwill.
 Fair value of the reporting unit is estimated using two different valuation techniques: (a) discounted earnings cash flow and (b) average market price to earnings multiple using a management selected peer group.
-If the fair value of the reporting unit exceeds its fair value of the reporting unit goodwill with the carrying amount of that goodwill.
-An impairment loss is recorded through earnings to the extent the carrying amount of goodwill exceeds its implied fair value of the reporting unit goodwill with the carrying amount of goodwill.
-An impairment loss is recorded through earnings to the extent the carrying amount of goodwill exceeds its implied fair value of the reporting unit goodwill with the carrying amount of goodwill exceeds its implied fair value of the reporting unit goodwill with the carrying amount of goodwill exceeds its implied fair value of the reporting unit goodwill with the carrying amount of goodwill exceeds its implied fair value of the reporting unit goodwill with the carrying amount of goodwill exceeds its implied fair value of the reporting unit goodwill with the carrying amount of goodwill exceeds its implied fair value.
-As of December 31, 2002, management is unaware of
+If the fair value of the reporting unit exceeds its fair value an additional procedure must be performed.
+That additional procedure involves comparing the implied fair value of the reporting unit goodwill with the carrying amount of that goodwill.
+An impairment loss is recorded through earnings to the extent the carrying amount of goodwill exceeds its implied fair value.
+As of December 31, 2002, management is unaware of any circumstances that would indicate a potential impairment of goodwill.